 Spend a day out on the water

 Why just admire the sea from land when you can get out on it?
-Mallorca offers tons of different boat cruises leaving from different parts of the island, like this sunset catamaran cruise, this yacht cruise, and this super affordable boat trip.
+Mallorca offers tons of different boat cruises leaving from different parts of the island, like this yacht cruise.

 Explore the beaches in Mondrago Natural Park